mathiashelsen/chessWizard/README.md

 # chessWizard
-A Chess Game (for the C64, but not really, because too difficult)
+A Chess Game (for the C64, but not really, because too difficult) Anyhow, the thing plays better chess than me...

 # Algorithm overview
 ```